-The UK terrorist threat level is currently ‘severe’, which means an attack within our shores is "highly likely".
+The UK terrorist threat level is currently ‘substantial’, which means an attack within our shores is "likely".

 MI5 provide more information on the possible nature of these threats.